Pick the one you want most

 The Quiet Rational Mind

-Simultaneously, research has shown that the dorsolateral prefrontal cortex—the brain region responsible for logical reasoning, critical thinking, and reality testing—shows decreased activity during REM sleep.
+Simultaneously, prefrontal cortex activity decreases with the dorsolateral prefrontal cortex—the brain region responsible for logical reasoning, critical thinking, and reality testing—showing reduced activity during REM sleep.
 This reduction in prefrontal function helps explain several characteristic features of dreams:

 • Acceptance of Impossible Events: We readily accept flying, talking animals, or impossible architectural structures without questioning their logic